Rhosinjay-cyb/Incident-Response-with-Playbooks/README.md

 ## Project Title

-Automating incident response with playbooks
+Automating security incident response with playbooks

 ## Objective

-The aim of this project is to design an Azure Logic Apps playbook and integrate it with Microsoft Sentinel via automation rule to facilitate automated response to security incidents in Microsoft Sentinel, thereby supporting the effective management of security operations (SecOps).
+The aim of this project is to design a playbook with Azure Logic Apps and integrate it with Microsoft Sentinel via automation rule to facilitate automated response to security incidents in Microsoft Sentinel, thereby supporting the effective management of security operations (SecOps).

 ## Tools Used